Southwest London Health Inequalities Fund

 - Togetherness Community Centre, Merton: Caribbean Social Club providing hot lunches for over 65s

-- Jigsaw4u: Little Hands Play Therapy for traumatized children aged 5-9 experiencing domestic abuse across SW London
+- Jigsaw4u: Little Hands Play Therapy for traumatised children aged 5-9 experiencing domestic abuse across SW London

 Collaborative Approach:

 The fund values partnerships.
-The VCSE Alliance plays a significant role in publicizing opportunities and managing small grants, suggesting that organizations connected to local infrastructure organizations may have better access to information and support.
+The VCSE Alliance plays a significant role in publicising opportunities and managing small grants, suggesting that organisations connected to local infrastructure organisations may have better access to information and support.

 Reporting Commitment:

 Successful applicants must commit to quarterly updates, six-month evaluations, and monthly progress reports.
-Demonstrating organizational capacity for monitoring and evaluation is important.
+Demonstrating organisational capacity for monitoring and evaluation is important.

 Key Takeaways for Grant Writers